New York Provincial Congress: First Provincial Congress

 The First Provincial Congress was convened in New York City on May 22, 1775 with Peter Van Brugh Livingston as president.
-The first resolution adopted was obedience to recommendations made by the Continental Congress.
+The first resolution adopted was obedience to recommendations made by the Second Continental Congress.

-The congress adapted a "plan of Accommodation between Great Britain and America", which it sent to its delegates to the Continental Congress urging extreme caution in the quarrel with Great Britain.
-The plan demanded the British government repeal of all unpopular laws affecting the colonies and an acknowledgement of the right of the colonies to self-taxation.
-In return New York promised to contribute to the costs of defence, the maintenance of civil government, and to recognize Britain's right to regulate imperial trade.
+The Provincial Congress adapted a "Plan of Accommodation between Great Britain and America", which it sent to its delegates to the Continental Congress, urging extreme caution in opposing Britain.
+The plan demanded the British government repeal all unpopular laws affecting the colonies and acknowledge the right of the colonies to self-taxation.
+In return, New York promised to contribute to the costs of defense, maintain civil government, and recognize Britain's right to regulate imperial trade.

-In May, they ordered the militia to stockpile arms, undertake the removal of cannon from Fort Crown Point and Fort Ticonderoga, and the erection of fortifications and defences on Manhattan Island.
-All loyalists in the province were disarmed.
-In May, the raising of 3,000 militia to serve until December 31 was authorized, and in early June they authorized the payment of five pounds sterling for each hundredweight of gunpowder delivered to county military stockpiles.
+In May, they ordered the militia to stockpile arms, remove cannon from Fort Crown Point and Fort Ticonderoga, and erect fortifications and defenses on Manhattan Island.
+All Loyalists in the province were disarmed.
+In May, the raising of 3,000 militia to serve until December 31 was authorized, and in early June they authorized the payment of £5 sterling for each hundredweight of gunpowder delivered to county military stockpiles.

-The Congress condemned the planned invasion of Canada, since they had a plan of reconciliation.
-When British troops in New York City left to board ships in June, Marinus Willett intervened to prevent them taking carts loaded with arms back to the ships.
-The congress welcomed the return of Governor William Tryon, regarded as someone who could be reasoned with, while on the same day providing a more elaborate welcome for the Continental Army Commander-in-Chief General George Washington on his way to take command at the Siege of Boston.
+The Provincial Congress condemned the planned invasion of Canada, since they concluded it conflicted with their own plan of reconciliation.
+In June, in response to rising tensions, British troops in New York City left to board ships in the harbor.
+Marinus Willett intervened to prevent them taking carts loaded with militia arms back to the ships.
+The Provincial Congress welcomed the return of Governor William Tryon, regarded as someone who could be reasoned with, while on the same day providing a more elaborate welcome for Continental Army Commander-in-Chief General George Washington, on his way to take command at the Siege of Boston.
 On June 28, 1775 they authorized the raising of the four regiments of the New York Line.
 On July 20, 1775, members of the Sons of Liberty and others raided a British storehouse at Turtle Bay.
-In August, the congress ordered the removal of the cannon at the Battery and while doing so the ship of the line HMS Asia opened fire on the militiamen removing the cannon.
+In August, the Congress ordered the militia to remove the cannon at the Battery, which was done under fire from the ship of the line HMS Asia.
 In late 1775, the provincial militia was restructured.

 It adjourned on November 4, 1775 and appointed a Committee of Safety to sit during its recess.
 This committee was dominated by Alexander McDougall and John Morin Scott.